erkjbro/edu-platform/README.md

 I started using TypeScript just a few weeks ago, so there are a lot of areas that could be improved so that this application is strongly typed.

+Also, this was somewhat rushed.
+I don't think having admin signup and login intermingled with the general user area is a good practice.
+With more time I would probably develop a separate admin-only client.
+It would be useful to have react native clients too.

+Socket IO would be helpful too.
+For example, a student could be viewing their courses and then get a notification and updated list when an admin assigns a new course to them.

 - Client
   - testing
   - stronger typing
   - form validation
   - reusable list structures
   - convert to a microfrontend or separate web/mobile apps
-  - more usage of redux
+  - more usage of redux (it only handles auth atm)
   - develop course creation
   - add teachers...? or TA's to assist students
   - profile management for passwords, etc.
-  - Students enroll in courses.
+  - students enroll in courses
+  - course content!
+There's nothing to do in the app yet once enrolled in a course.
+  - user data should be more robust. phone number, location, language preference, etc.
 - API
   - testing
   - stronger typing
   - express validation
   - dockerize
-  - microservice or SAM perhaps? could be serverless
+  - microservice or SAM perhaps? could be serverless. monolithic apps aren't exactly scalable.

 # Collaborators